rootslab/train/Readme.md

  * with an err argument ( if any has occurred ) and a number representing
  * the total processed/iterated elements in the queue, equal to the queue size
  * if no error has occurred.
- * Note: when queue size was 0, the callback will be immediately executed
+ * NOTE: when queue size was 0, the callback will be immediately executed
  * with args: ( null, 0 ).
- * Note : on iteration, the size is fixed to the current queue size,
+ * NOTE : on iteration, the size is fixed to the current queue size, then
- * then it is possible to push other elements to the tail,  these added elements
+ * it is possible to push other elements to the queue tail, these elements
  * are not affected by iteration.
  */
 Train#iterate( Function fn [, Object scope, [, Function callback ] ] ) : Train